-Magnetic beads are made of polymer (typically polystyrene) and iron oxide particles (usually magnetite (Fe3O4)), and are commercially available in a variety of sizes and surface chemistries.
-The size of the magnetic bead is important; larger micrometer-sized beads have narrower size distributions and behave more predictably in a magnetic field gradient than smaller nanometer-sized beads.
-When designing or troubleshooting a biomagnetic separation process it is important to evaluate the type of separation rack used and the size of the magnetic beads in addition to the surface chemistry and conjugation procedure.
-Sometimes the conjugation method is blamed for poor target recovery, but often the problem is due to a poorly designed separation rack.
+Magnetic beads are made of polymer (typically polystyrene) and iron oxide nanoparticles (usually magnetite (Fe3O4)), and are commercially available in a variety of sizes and surface chemistries.
+The size of the magnetic beads plays a major role; larger micrometer-sized beads have narrower size distribution and behave more predictably in a magnetic field gradient than smaller nanometer-sized beads.
+When designing or troubleshooting a biomagnetic separation process it is important to evaluate the type of magnetic separation rack used and the size of the magnetic beads in addition to the surface chemistry and conjugation procedure.
+Occasionally, the conjugation method is blamed for poor target recovery, while the problem is due to a poorly designed magnetic separation rack.

 Magnetic bead antibody binding and attachment chemistry

-- carboxylic acid-hydrophilic bead that binds amine groups at pH 5-6 at room temperature
+- Carboxylic acid-hydrophilic bead that binds amine groups at pH 5-6 at room temperature;

-- amine-hydrophilic bead that binds aldehydes at neutral to high pH at room temperature
+- Amine-hydrophilic bead that binds aldehydes at neutral to high pH at room temperature;

-- epoxy-hydrophilic bead that binds amine and sulfhydryl groups at neutral pH at a range of temperatures
+- Epoxy-hydrophilic bead that binds amine and sulfhydryl groups at neutral pH at a range of temperatures.

 Uses for magnetic beads antibody conjugation

-The most common uses for antibody-conjugated magnetic beads include magnetic activated cell sorting and immunoprecipitation.
-Magnetic cell sorting requires magnetic beads conjugated with antibodies that recognize specific cell surface receptors.
-These receptors are chosen because they are unique to the target cell type.
+The most common uses for antibody-conjugated magnetic beads include mostly immunoassay and immunoprecipitation tests and less commonly magnetic cell sorting.
+Magnetic cell sorting requires magnetic beads conjugated with antibodies that are able to recognize specific cell surface receptors.
+These receptors are chosen as they are unique to the target cell type.
 As an example, if the target cell is a T-cell, then the magnetic beads will have antibodies toward CD4 or CD8.
 This would be a fairly general enrichment of T-cells.
 From here, additional magnetic sorting rounds can be completed with more specific antibodies to enrich a particular subpopulation of T-cells to match the goals of the study.